August 01, 2022

-You may not want to think about back-to-school time during the first weeks of summer break but doing so could help keep your budget healthy throughout August and September.
+You may not want to think about back-to-school time during your summer break but doing so could help keep your budget healthy and your mind more stress-free throughout the rest of the year.

 1. Save a little bit of money each week

-If you can put aside $20 each week between mid-June and the end of August, you’ll have about $200 set aside.
-If possible, set up an automatic transfer on payday of the funds from your main account to a savings account.
+If you can put aside $20 each week throughout the year, you’ll have a decent savings fund set aside for seasonal purchases like school supplies.
+If possible, set up an automatic transfer on the payday of the funds from your main account to a savings account.

 2. Shop for boring basics without your kids